psychemedia/storytelling-notes/godmother-death.md

 One problem with the tale according to Grimm is the question of how the Doctor's actions save lives if the lives are associated with the lamps.
 What lamp is used to rekindle the lamps of the King and his daughter?
 Should there be a trade, somewhere, on the Doctor's life?
 Or perhaps other lamps should extinguished earlier than they might otherwise be, their oil used to top up the king's lamp, and his daughters, according to some sort of conservation principle?
 Or might lamps that would have otherwise burned be sacrificed, miscarried children of the Doctor's wife, for example?

-...

 In the tale as a whole, there are various elements that we can change to influence the feel of the story, or even change how it can progress.

-For example, there may be some variation in the description of what we might term the *hall of lamps*.
+In the depiction of how lives are represented , there may be some variation in the description of what we might term the *hall of lamps*.
 In some versions, the lamps are oil lamps of various sizes, explicitly filled with different amounts of oil representing the remaining life of each person they represent.
 In other tellings, they are candles of different sizes, variously burned down.
 For example, large, church like candles might represent a long and healthy/sturdy life; smaller, birthday cake like candles, might represent the short life of one who dies as a baby.

 In both cases, we might light one lamp/candle from another, perhaps signifying giving birth, or saving someone's life, or alternatively, extending someone's own life (in which case, the flame itself represents the person's life).
 In the case of the oil lamp, we might imagine pouring oil from one lamp to another to represent sacrificing something of one's own life for another.